 approving amendments to the trust's constitution

 Our board of directors has a duty to consult, and listen to, the views of the council of governors.

 The council of governors is made up of:

 appointed members from organisations that the trust works with

 people who use the trust's services elected by our membership

 carers of people who use the trust's services elected by our membership

 members of the public elected by our membership

 How to become a governor

-Governors are elected to the Council of Governors from the public, service user, carer and staff constituencies.
-Elected governors serve a three year term on the Council of Governors.
+Governors are elected to the council of governors from the public, service user, carer and staff constituencies.
+Elected governors serve a three year term on the council of governors.
+The call for Nominations for 2021 has now closed and elections will run from 8 October to 2 November 2021.